King of the Day, Queen of All Ages

 Saint Edward the Confessor, pray for us.

-Blessed Jacinta, pray for us.
+Jacinta, Francisco, and Lucia, pray for us.